• ashiatsu

 does this mean you are walking on my back?

-what are the benefits of having an ashiatsu deep tissue massage as opposed to a regular deep tissue massage?
+what are the benefits of having an ashiatsu therapeutic massage as opposed to a regular deep tissue massage?

 is it possible to receive the same kind of detail work with ashiatsu that you can get in a regular deep tissue massage?